communitiesuk/submit-social-housing-lettings-and-sales-data-infrastructure/README.md

 - If at any point you don't want to target a specific version / get the latest version, you can omit the `@x.y.z` from the command

+## Terraform state remote backend setup
+Before starting to create any infrastructure on the meta, development, staging or production accounts, a developer will need to complete a one-time setup of the remote "backend" for Terraform state management by "bootstrapping".

+We use the `cloudposse` module in [meta/main.tf](./terraform/meta/main.tf) to help set this up.
+General instructions for the module can be found [here](https://github.com/cloudposse/terraform-aws-tfstate-backend#usage) if required, however please follow the steps below for our use case:

+1. Ensure your machine is set up to use the credentials of the Meta AWS account (e.g. by configuring the AWS CLI, using AWS-Vault or otherwise)

+2. `cd` into the `meta` folder and run the `terraform init` command

+3. Now run `terraform apply`.
+This will create two sets of backend configuration in terms of S3 buckets and DynamoDBs, one set for all the non-production accounts, and one set just for the production account.
+It will also automatically create a `backend_non_production.tf` and `backend_production.tf` config files at the root of the folder which you will need to keep for reference later

+4. Now run `terraform init` again.
+It should ask if you want to copy over the state file (from local to the backend), type in `yes`.
+Once complete, the state management is now setup for all accounts and you can begin to work on the infrastructure